- Magnolia bark extract

 How It Works

-Magnolia bark extract has shown anti-inflammatory and anticancer effects in laboratory and animal studies, but clinical trials are needed to test its effects in humans.
+Magnolia bark extract has shown anti-inflammatory and anticancer effects in laboratory and animal studies.

 Magnolia officinalis is an herb commonly used in traditional medicine.
 The bark contains active compounds, honokiol and magnolol that may reduce inflammation, anxiety, or depression.
-A number of laboratory studies also suggest that bioactive compounds from magnolia bark extract may have anticancer properties, but no studies have been conducted in humans.
-In addition, this botanical has been shown to inhibit several enzymes or pathways by which many drugs are metabolized.
-Therefore, clinical trials are needed to determine safety and effectiveness.
+A number of laboratory studies also suggest that bioactive compounds from magnolia bark extract may have anticancer properties, but they have not been studied in cancer patients.

 To prevent cancer

-Laboratory studies suggest magnolia bark extract has anticancer properties, but clinical trials are needed to confirm these effects as well as safety.
+Laboratory studies suggest magnolia bark extract has anticancer properties, but clinical trials are needed to confirm these effects.

 To treat diabetes